Debra Green Professional Counsellor & Psychotherapist MNCS Accred, Reg. MBACP

 Your first session will be organised around your work/life schedule such that you can relax and really use your time with me to explore whatever is going on for you - in your own way and in your own time.

-You can come for as long or as short a time as you like - we will work in an open ended way as I believe you will know when it is time to finish your counselling with me.
+You can have counselling sessions for as long or as short a time as you like - we will work in an open ended way as I believe you will know when it is time to finish your counselling with me.

 We can talk about whether we both feel that counselling will be of benefit at your first session.
 I will not encourage you to come for counselling if I don't believe that I can help you.